fedegiust/beatport-discography-shortcode/readme.txt

 This will be displayed on on or two columns depending on the page width.

-On next versions

-- User options to chose which data to display.
-- Links and admin panel in spanish

 == Installation ==

 This section describes how to install the plugin and get it working.